Six-Seven-Studios/Rust-Racers/README.md

    * Reversing
    * Attacking Players / Other CPUs

-* 10%: Two Maps
+* 10%: Secondary Map
-  * Players can choose between two maps to race on
+  * Players can choose between two maps to race on: The original 5000px x 5000px map, and a larger, more difficult 8000px x 8000px map.
+The secondary map will test player skill by adding a higher density of obstacles and incorperating all of our terrain types.

 ## Stretch Goals